33 Sights in Sapporo, Japan (with Map and Images)

 Hokkaido Museum of Literature is a literary museum located in Nakajima Park, Chuo-ku, Sapporo, Hokkaido.
 It is managed and operated by the Hokkaido Museum of Literature as the designated administrator.
 In this article, we will also touch on the predecessor of the main building, the former "Hokkaido Literature Museum" (Sapporo City Museum) and the "Hokkaido Literature Museum".

-The Hokkaido University Botanical Garden is a university botanical garden and university museum operated by Hokkaido University.
-It opened in 1886 when he was a student at Sapporo Agricultural College.
-It was established for the purpose of botany education and research, and while working on the conservation of endangered plants, it is also open to the general public.
+Hokkaido University Botanical Garden is a university botanical garden and university museum operated by Hokkaido University.
+Opened in 1886 during the Sapporo Agricultural School.
+It is set up for the purpose of education and research in botanical science, and is also open to the general public while working on the preservation of endangered plants.

 The NHK Sapporo Broadcasting Station is a unit of the NHK that oversees terrestrial broadcasting in the area around Sapporo, the capital of Hokkaido Prefecture.
 It is one of eight core regional stations operated by the NHK and the seat of one of the seven regional stations in its jurisdiction.
 It is located in Chuo Ward, Sapporo City, Hokkaido.